gpsuscodewith/gpsuscodewith.github.io/content/supported-tech-stacks/_index.md

 weight: 1
 # hide_summary: true
 description: >
-  Learn more about the tech stacks GPSUS Code With supports.
+  Learn more about the tech stacks GPSUS Code-with supports.
 ---

 The GPS code-with team should only engage with partners who are building solutions with approved GPS code-with tech stacks.
 By supporting a limited number of tech stacks, the code-with team is able to ensure our expertise is in line with partner expectations.